 Your arrows go forth to give light.
 Your glittering spear is as lightning.

-- In rage you stride over the earth.
+12 In rage you stride over the earth.

-In wrath you trample the nations. - You go forth to save your people.
+In wrath you trample the nations.

+13 You go forth to save your people.

 You go to help your anointed.

-You crush the head of the wicked nation, laying him bare from thigh to neck.
+You crush the head of the wicked nation,

+laying him bare from thigh to neck.
 Selah

-- You pierced his head with his spears, as his champions storm out to scatter us, as they rejoice to devour the poor secretly.
+14 You pierced his head with his spears,

+as his champions storm out to scatter us,

+as they rejoice to devour the poor secretly.

-- 15 You tread the sea with your horses, while the mighty waters roar.
+15 You tread the sea with your horses,

+while the mighty waters roar.

+These and an header to mbles

-- I hear, and my body trembles,
+16 I hear, and my body trembles,

 and at the sound my lips quiver.

 My bones begin to decay,

 and my footsteps totter beneath me,

 while I long for the day of distress

 to come upon those who attack us.

-- Though the fig-tree bears no fruit,
+17 Though the fig-tree bears no fruit,

 and there are no grapes on the vines,

 though the olive harvest fails,

 and the fields produce no food,

 though the flock is cut off from the fold,

 and there is no herd in the stalls,

-- yet I will exult in the Lord, and rejoice in the God who saves me.
+18 yet I will exult in the Lord,

+and rejoice in the God who saves me.

-- The Lord God is my strength; he makes my feet as sure as the feet of deer, and causes me to walk on the heights!
+19 The Lord God is my strength;

+he makes my feet as sure as the feet of deer,

+and causes me to walk on the heights!

 To the music director: Use stringed instruments.